-Charles Hadad, Head of the Estates and Trusts Practice Group, has accepted an invitation to serve on the faculty for the Pennsylvania Bar Institute’s upcoming CLE course, My Client’s Dead, Now What?
+Charles Hadad, Chair of the Estates and Trusts Practice Group, will serve on the faculty for the Pennsylvania Bar Institute upcoming CLE course, My Client’s Dead.
+Now What?
 The program is designed to address some of the “after death” questions and estate law issues families may bring to their attorneys.
 It is approved for four (4) hours of CLE credit – 3 substantive and 1 ethics interwoven into the topics.

 The family of your dead client calls to ask you, “What do we do now?”
 In this practical seminar, our experienced faculty will go beyond estate administration basics and deal with other “death questions” that often arise.
 They will take a look at common issues that arise for a decedent’s family, and they’ll offer practical solutions for resolving those issues and identifying resources for finding answers.

 Delve Into the Following Topics:

 - Getting rid of stuff – real and personal property

 - Settling with creditors – getting the bills paid

 - Wrapping up the estate – family settlements